On genus one mirror symmetry in higher dimensions and the BCOV conjectures

 Here $\chi$ is the Euler characteristic of any fiber of $f$ and $\kappa$ only depends on the relative dimension of~$f$.

-\end{conjecture} Let us present arguments in favour of the conjecture: \begin{itemize} \item applying this to the universal elliptic curve, the right hand side becomes trivial in view of $\chi=0$.
+\end{conjecture} Below we present some arguments in favour of the conjecture. \begin{itemize} \item Applying this to the universal elliptic curve, the right hand side becomes trivial in view of $\chi=0$.
 This suggests that the left hand side is trivial.
 It is indeed trivialized by the discriminant modular form $\Delta$, with $\kappa=1$.
 For higher dimensional abelian varieties both sides are trivial and the identity provides a natural isomorphism.

-\item for $K3$ surfaces both sides are identical, and the identity provides a natural isomorphism.
-For Enriques surfaces a result similar to that of elliptic curves exist, see \cite{Pappas-Enriques}.
-Here one would have to allow a version of the conjecture where an $m$-th power of the canonical bundle of the fibers is trivial, and one would have to replace $\kappa$ by $\kappa \cdot m$ and $f_\ast K_{X/S}$ by $f_\ast (K_{X/S}^{\otimes m})$ .
-This can probably also be realized by a Borcherds product \cite{Borcherds-Enriques}.
+\item For $K3$ surfaces both sides are identical, and the identity provides a natural isomorphism.
+See in particular Proposition \ref{prop:refined-BCOV-K3}.
+The referee kindly communicated to us a proof of the analogue of the conjecture for Enriques surfaces, relying on the works about analytic torsions and the Borcherds' $\Phi$-function by Kawaguchi--Mukai--Yoshikawa \cite{KMY}, Dai--Yoshikawa \cite{DaiYoshikawa} and Yoshikawa \cite{Yoshik3surfinv}.

-\item in the category of schemes, a natural isomorphism of $\QBbb$-line bundles up to sign exists by work of Franke \cite{Franke} and the first author \cite{Dennis-these}.
+\item In the category of schemes, a natural isomorphism of $\QBbb$-line bundles up to sign exists by work of Franke \cite{Franke} and the first author \cite{Dennis-these}.
 It is compatible with the arithmetic Riemann--Roch theorem, but is far more general and stronger. \end{itemize}

 The following proposition establishes a version of Conjecture \ref{conj:GRR-iso} in the setting of arithmetic varieties (cf. Section \ref{subsec:ARR}).
 This is an application of the arithmetic Riemann--Roch theorem \ref{thm:ARR}.
 Recall that an arithmetic ring $A$ comes together with a finite collection of complex embeddings $\Sigma$, closed under complex conjugation.
 We will write $A^{\times, 1}$ for the group of elements $u\in A^{\times}$ with $|\sigma(u)|=1$ for all embedding $\sigma\in\Sigma$.
 For instance, if $A$ is the ring of integers of a number field then $A^{\times, 1}$ is a finite group.
 If $A=\QBbb$ or $\RBbb$, then $A^{\times,1}=\{\pm 1\}$.
 If $A=\CBbb$, then $A^{\times,1}$ is the unit circle in $\CBbb$.